OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-ldap.md

 ![](images/adsi-domaincontroller.png)

-If we wanted to authenticate end-users configured under the `CN=Users` LDAP node we would use the following Base Distinguished Name in the LDAP URL field:
+If we wanted to authenticate end users configured under the `CN=Users` LDAP node we would use the following Base Distinguished Name in the LDAP URL field:

 `CN=Users,DC=domain,DC=outsystems,DC=com`